lingeringsocket/shlurd/docs/pronouns.md

 "E" is a nominative pronoun.
 "Em" is an objective pronoun.
 "Eir" is a possessive pronoun.
+"Emself" is a reflexive pronoun.
-Spivak's spc-pronoun-list is "e, em, eir".
+Spivak's spc-pronoun-list is "e, em, eir, emself".
-Theseus is a man.
+Michael and Theseus are men.
 Ariadne and Phaedra are women.
 Theseus is Ariadne's crush.
 Phaedra is Theseus' crush.
-Kirby is a person.
-Harley is a person.
-Rey is a person.
-Michael is a man.
+Kirby, Harley and Rey are persons.
 Michael's spc-gender is Spivak.
 Harley is Rey's crush.
 Harley's crush is Kirby.